kazurayam/ks-chrome-for-testing-keyword/README.md

 $ npx @puppeteer/browsers install chromedriver@116.0.5793.0
 ```

-You can find more detail about the `npx @puppeteer/browsers` command at [the doc page](https://pptr.dev/browsers-api).

 The above demo installs an old version `116.0.5793.0`.
 This just an example.
 You can specify any available version in the commandline.
+You can find more detail about the `npx @puppeteer/browsers` command at [the doc page](https://pptr.dev/browsers-api).

-How to know the available versions? --- You can check the most recent available versions at https://googlechromelabs.github.io/chrome-for-testing/
+How to find the list of available versions? --- You can check the most recent available versions at https://googlechromelabs.github.io/chrome-for-testing/

 ![avalilability](https://kazurayam.github.io/ks-chrome-for-testing-support/images/availability.png)